Associated water licences

 - the project does not already hold a water licence or permit to authorise the take of associated water.

 To confirm requirements for your project, contact your local business centre for advice.

 You need to make a separate application for an associated water licence with the Department of Regional Development Manufacturing and Water.
 You cannot apply as part of your mining lease or mineral development licence application.

 See the Application for an associated water licence (PDF, 272KB) for a checklist of the information and data required.

 An associated water licence can only be granted after your mining lease or mineral development licence has been granted.

-In making the decision about the associated water licence, the Department of Natural Resources, Mines and Energy will consult with the Department of Environment and Science.
+In making the decision about the associated water licence, the Department of Resources will consult with the Department of Environment and Science.